Instructor Job Description & Responsibilities

 But they all possess one similar quality: the desire to provide students with the most complete and exceptional educational experience possible.
 International jobs with Dragons are unique in that instructors are given great flexibility in designing and running programs that dynamically respond to students’ needs, interests and goals.

-Instructors work together in teams of 3, drawing from each other’s individual skills and backgrounds to formulate a strong course vision.
-Our teams are built with an equal distribution of instructor responsibilities, such that there remains a non-hierarchical structure in which every instructor is able to contribute equally to the success of the course.
+Instructors work together in teams of three, drawing from each other’s individual skills and backgrounds to formulate a strong course vision.
+Our teams are built with a distribution of instructor responsibilities, such that there remains a balanced structure in which every instructor is able to contribute to the success of the course.

-In order to encourage our students to challenge their personal limits and to support them throughout their journeys, instructors must play a variety of roles:
+In order to encourage our students to challenge their personal limits and to support them throughout their journeys, instructors must play a variety of roles, inlcuding:

-- Dragons instructors are responsible for leading safe, conscientious and professional programs which are sensitive to the needs and issues of our students and local communities.
+- Leading safe, conscientious and professional programs which are sensitive to the needs and issues of students and local communities.

-- Dragons instructors are attentive to risk issues and committed to the physical and emotional safety of the student group.
-They must adhere to and maintain high standards of safety and risk management throughout the course, in many different contexts.
+- Being attentive to risk and committed to the physical and emotional safety of the student group.
+Instructors must adhere to and maintain high standards of safety and risk management throughout the course, in many different contexts.

-- Dragons instructors work within a team of co-instructors to facilitate successful group dynamics and to nurture growth and learning within each student.
+- Working within a team of co-instructors to facilitate successful group dynamics and to nurture growth and learning within each student.

-- Dragons instructors offer formal and informal lessons throughout the course on subjects as wide-ranging as history and culture, geology and weather, language, politics, development, and ethical wilderness travel, and they’re sensitive to students’ needs as they process their experiences and observations.
+- Offering formal and informal lessons throughout the course on subjects as wide-ranging as history and culture, geology and weather, language and indigeneity, power and politics, development, and ethical wilderness travel.
+Instructors must remain approachable and sensitive to students’ needs as they process their experiences and observations.

 In the end, all Dragons instructors are confident in a single teaching tool: themselves!
-It is the power of their personalities, enthusiasm, and love of sharing adventure and exploration which has an immeasurable impact on our students.
-As role models, they cultivate in students the necessary sensitivity to the host country, and respect for oneself and others which results in a successful course.
+It is the power of their personalities, enthusiasm, and love of sharing adventure and inquiry which has an immeasurable impact on our students.
+As role models, instructors cultivate in students the necessary sensitivity to the host communities, and respect for oneself and others which results in a successful course.

 Dragons is an Equal Opportunity Employer (EOE).
 Qualified applicants are considered for employment without regard to race, color, religion, gender, sexual orientation, gender identity, national origin, marital status, age, veterans’ status, disability, pregnancy or union activity.